scholarships available

 • Build Earth altars to honor our wild kin

-Within an over-culture steeped in the story of separation, we practice radical belonging through intentional community building.
+• Within an over-culture steeped in the story of separation, we practice radical belonging through intentional community building and accountability.
 During our journey together, we will practice the art of community as we:

 • Show-up in our full giftedness and humility to create ritual alchemy